 This is level 5: multiplying a variable over a bracket.
-You can earn a trophy if you get at least 9 correct and you do this activity online.
+You will be awarded a trophy if you get at least 9 answers correct and you do this activity online.

 Simplify the following expressions by removing the brackets.
 Order the terms in your answers so that variable terms come before the constants and the variables are in decreasing power order.
-Use the [²] button to insert a power of 2 into your answer .
+Use ^2 to insert a power of 2 into your answer .

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.

 When you have got all of the questions correct you may want to print out this page and paste it into your exercise book.
 If you keep your work in an ePortfolio you could take a screen shot of your answers and paste that into your Maths file.

 This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.